veggiespam/veggieshell/docs/README.md

     `git clone https://github.com/veggiespam/veggieshell`.
-*   Copy the veggieshell dir into your $HOME dir and rename it to be .veggieshell - you will still be able to perform git operations on it with the new name.
+*   Copy the veggieshell dir into your $HOME dir and rename it to be .veggieshell - you will still be able to perform git operations on the directory with the new dot-veggieshell name.
 *   The file $VEGGIE\_HOME/FileList contains a list of dot files that will be created in your home dir.
 If your home dir currently has any of these files,